INL/BlackLab/doc/technical/design/plan-relations.md

 We could include the nesting hierarchy in the indexed term, e.g. `<b><i>dog</i></b>` would be indexed as `b_i`.
 In addition to giving us the correct nesting, it would also help to speed up queries like `("dog" within <i/>) within <b/>`, which would only have to search for `"dog" within <b_i />`

-We also can't efficiently find a span's ancestors or descendants; `within` and `contains` are relatively expensive, especially in large documents.
+We also can't efficiently find an inline tag's ancestors or descendants; `within` and `contains` are relatively expensive, especially in large documents.
 We could (for certain relations?) store a unique relation id in the payload and have a separate index file where we can look up parent/child relations, so we can quickly walk the tree.
 This would help if we want to support complex XPath-like search queries.

+## Specification of indexing relations

+This is a complete specification of how relations will be indexed in BlackLab.
+This includes the new way of indexing spans as relations as well.

+Relations (and spans) are indexed in the `_relation` annotation.
+A relation is encoded as a single term with a payload.

+For now, we will only index a relation at one end.
+The other end follows from the payload; see below.

+We have to choose between either always indexing relations at one end, e.g. the source, or adding a field to the payload indicating what end the relation was indexed at.
+The advantage of the former is that in some cases we might not need to decode the payload (although this is probably rare), and it matches the way inline tags are indexed now, so current invariants and associated optimizations don't change.
+The advantage of the latter is that we can choose where to index a relation depending on what's convenient for the input format, or what we think will be best for performance.

+For now, we should probably keep it simple and always index relations at the source end.

+### Term

+The term indexed is a string of the form:

+    relationtype\u0001attr1\u0002value1\u0001attr2\u0002value2\u0001...

+The relationtype always ends with `\u0001`.
+For spans, the relation type is `_tag\u0002tagname\u0001`, where `tagname` is the name of the tag, e.g. `s`.

+Attributes are sorted alphabetically by name.
+Each attribute name is followed by `\u0002`, then the value, and finally `\u0001`.

+### Payload

+The payload uses Lucene's `VInt` (an implementation of [variable-length quantity (VLQ)](https://en.wikipedia.org/wiki/Variable-length_quantity)).
+We store a relative position for the other end to save space.

+Because `VInt` doesn't deal well with negative numbers, we use Zigzag encoding to encode the relative position number.
+See [here](https://en.wikipedia.org/wiki/Variable-length_quantity#Zigzag_encoding).
+We call these `ZVInt` below.

+The payload for a relation consists of the following fields:

+* `targetStart: ZVInt`: relative position of the (start of the) target.
+* `flags: byte`: must be 0.
+Currently unused, but included for future compatibility.
+* `sourceLength: VInt`: length of the source end of this relation.
+For a word group, this would be greater than one.
+* `targetLength: VInt`: length of the other end of this relation.
+For a word group, this would be greater than one.

+One or both length values may be ommitted from the end if they equal 1 (you obviously _cannot_ include `targetLength` but omit `sourceLength`).
+If both length values are ommited, the `flags` value may also be omitted.

+In the future, we likely want to include unique relation ids (for some relations), for example to look up hierarchy information about inline tags.
+The `flags` byte is included as a way to maintain upward binary compatiblity with such future additions.

+For an inline tag such as `<s/>`, the payload just consists of the `targetStart` value.

+A relation has a source and target (which may be word groups or single words) as well as a span.
+The span runs between source and target.
+In Lucene, the end of the span always points to the first token not in the span, so 1 is added to the last position to get the span.
+So the Lucene span for a relation becomes:

+    [min(source.start, target.start), max(source.end, target.end) + 1)